 We limit our personal data processing

-- Data minimisation: We must process only that amount of personal data that we need for the relevant processing purpose.
+- Data minimisation: We must process only that amount of personal data that we need for the relevant processing purpose, and only to the extent necessary for that purpose.
 Our personal data processing must be adequate, relevant and not excessive.

 Data Privacy Principle 3